rbhele7/EDA-IPL/README.md

 # EDA-IPL Repository

+> [!NOTE]
+> You do not have to comment for an issue to be assigned; you can directly open a PR.

 Welcome to the IPL Exploratory Data Analysis onboarding project!
 This repository contains a curated set of challenges designed to teach the fundamentals of data aggregation, pandas manipulation, and data visualization.

 ## The Goal